Mufalta/SQL-Data-Warehouse-Project/README.md

 | price           | INT           | The price per unit of the product for the line item, in whole currency units (e.g., 25).      |

 ---

+## Exploratory Data Analysis

+After the Data Warehouse is build already, now it's time to dive deeply into Exploratory Data Analysis in order to find some business insights from the data we've organized before.
+Coming soon!